PeterHuberSg/StorageLib/Design.md

 1) creates a new *Data Context*. `CsvConfig` provides configuration information like if CSV files should be used and where they are stored.
 2) A parent gets created and stored in the *Data Context*, i.e. in `DC.Data.Parents` and in the CSV file.
 3) A child gets created, stored and added to its parent's `Children` collection.
-4) It is not mandantory to use transactions, but often helpful.
+4) It is not mandatory to use transactions, but often helpful.
 5) The child's `Name` gets changed and `parent1` becomes the new parent.
 This automatically removes `child0` from `parent0.Children` and adds it to `parent1.Children`.
 In the child's CSV file, a new line gets added with that update information.
 6) `parent0` gets removed from the *Data Context* (=deleted).
 In the parent's CSV file, a new line gets added indicating that `parent0` is removed.
 7) During `CommitTransaction()` not much needs to be done, since the data is already written to the CSV files.